liuruomeng/liuruomeng.github.io/index.md

 For any possible cooperation or help, contact me at [lrrrmmm0413@gmail.com](mailto:lrrmmm0413@gmail.com) or [liuruomeng@ucass.edu.cn](mailto:liuruomeng@ucass.edu.cn) -->

-**Ruomeng Liu** （“刘若蒙“）is currently an undergraduate student at [University of Chinese Academy of Social Sciences](https://www.ucass.edu.cn/en/index.htm) , advised by Prof. [Fen Xiang](http://www.mediaresearch.cn/xwx/sdtj/201510/t20151010_2489106.shtml), [Institue of Journalism and Communication](http://www.mediaresearch.cn/), [Chinese Academy of Social Sciences](http://casseng.cssn.cn/).
+**Ruomeng Liu** is currently an undergraduate student at [University of Chinese Academy of Social Sciences](https://www.ucass.edu.cn/en/index.htm) , advised by Prof. [Fen Xiang](http://www.mediaresearch.cn/xwx/sdtj/201510/t20151010_2489106.shtml), [Institue of Journalism and Communication](http://www.mediaresearch.cn/), [Chinese Academy of Social Sciences](http://casseng.cssn.cn/).
 He also studied at [University of California, Davis](https://communication.ucdavis.edu/) for the 2022fall quarter.

 Ruomeng’s research interests include political communication, media cognition and computational social science.
 Today’s media environment, with high-choice and uncertainty as characteristics, encourage the media scholars to advance the understanding of decision-making, on both individual-level and societal level.